schettino72/makeup/README.md

     - use "HTML template" page for common content shared by pages
     - write content in markdown

-* better than conventional static site generators
+* better than conventional (server-side) static site generators
     - minimal setup, no installation (easy for non-technical people)
     - easy to use, no template language required just plain HTML is enough
-    - [TODO] optional use of templates
+    - [TODO] optional use of template language (mustache)
     - [TODO] optional offline content generation

 * better than dynamic sites